lynseahoss/lynseahoss/README.md

 #### Hi 👋🏻
 <p align="center"><samp>
-I'm currently coding 🌱 in React-Native and exploring SwiftUI.
+I'm currently coding 🌱 in React and exploring SwiftUI.
 I have a passion for developing and managing apps.
   </samp>
 </p>
 <p align="center">